BAMresearch/McSAS/README.md

 along with [extensive documentation about it](https://docs.github.com/en/desktop).
 This is a GUI around the Git versioning system that simplifies the usage and allows you to get started quickly.

-Use the "clone" button in the top left area of this page to download a copy of the latest source code tree.
+Use the green "Code" button in the top left area of this page to download a copy of the latest source code tree.
 Following this, McSAS can be started from a terminal window, as shown below:

 ### Cloning and Starting McSAS from a terminal window